openfans-community-offical/Debian-Pi-Aarch64/README.md

 ### 2-3.
 Docker Container Support

-The famous Docker will not be much introduced here, this time we recompile the kernel, added the full feature of Dcoker support, this is currently the most complete support for Docker features under the Raspberry Pi Aarch64 system architecture, Most other versions are still 32-bit systems with 32-bit dockers, and local 64-bit system cores lack much kernel support for Docker features.
+The famous Docker will not be much introduced here, this time we recompile the kernel, added the full feature of Docker support, this is currently the most complete support for Docker features under the Raspberry Pi Aarch64 system architecture, Most other versions are still 32-bit systems with 32-bit dockers, and local 64-bit system cores lack much kernel support for Docker features.

 Even the latest version of the famous 32-bit Raspberry Pi Docker system **Hypriot** doesn't fully support the **Docker Swarm**.

 You'll get the following error message because the **Hypriot** does not support the **bridge vlan/vxlan netfiler**:

 ```
-reexec to set bridge default vlan fialed exit status 1
+reexec to set bridge default vlan failed exit status 1
 ```

-This will result in the complete use of the Dcoker Swarm cluster is not support (The Hypriot OS), the lack of relevant feature support for the network, there will be some functional missing problems.
+This will result in the complete use of the Docker Swarm cluster is not support (The Hypriot OS), the lack of relevant feature support for the network, there will be some functional missing problems.

 You can find a lot of errors and warnings on the local 64-bit ARM system by using the **systemctl status containerd** and the **systemctl status docker** as well as by viewing the logs, and not counting them completely.
 The local system kernel includes at least lost the following features: (The Hypriot OS and most other system)